class SchemaSanitizer:

 continue

-original = edge.relation_dbname
+original = schema.db_profile.edge_relation_name(

 if original is None: